top of page

 The Ultimate Guide to Unrefined and Raw Sugars

 While spooning white sugar into your coffee, your kids sprinkle brown sugar on their cereal.
 And you recognize that familiar pang of guilt.
-You have been trying to reach for fruits instead of chocolate and cookies.
-But this other important piece of eating healthy feels difficult.
+You have been trying to reach for fruits instead of pastries and muffins, but this other important piece of eating healthy feels difficult.

-Is it possible to find any unrefined sugar, you can actually feel good about it?
+Is it possible to find a "better" sugar you can actually feel good about?

-Even as a sweetener enthusiast, my mind spins with the huge amount of raw and unrefined sugars.
-All from this one plant – sugarcane.
-So, instead of walking up and down grocery store aisles confused by shelves full of options, let me take the guesswork away.
-I've sorted cane sugars into three categories and I'm here to give you a digestible guide.
+Even as a sweetener enthusiast, I get why these terms are confusing.
+There are so many types of raw and unrefined sugars—yet they all come from the same plant: sugar cane.
+So, instead of walking up and down grocery store aisles, confused by shelves full of options, let me take the guesswork away.
+I've sorted cane sugars into three categories, and I'm here to give you a digestible guide.
 One spoonful at a time.

 Cane Sugar: Refined versus Raw versus Unrefined | Cane Sugar vs Raw Sugar | Cane Sugar vs Refined Sugar | Refined sugar vs granulated sugar | Refined sugar vs unrefined sugar

-The term "cane sugar" means any sweetener derived, directly or indirectly, from sugarcane.
-It refers not only to dry sweeteners – granulated, cube, and tablet – but also liquids, such as syrups and molasses.
+The term "cane sugar" means any sweetener derived, directly or indirectly, from sugarcane — whether dry (granulated, powdered, cubes) or liquid (like syrups and molasses).

-Because sugarcane turns into almost forty types of sugar, I created the chart below to make it easier to compare them.
+Because sugarcane can be processed into nearly forty types of sugar, I created the chart below to help you compare them at a glance.

 Cane sweeteners come out of two facilities:

-• Sugar mills are close to cane plantations and produce the so-called "unrefined" and "raw" sugars, which come straight from the freshly harvested cane.
+• Sugar mills are located close to cane plantations and produce what’s known as "unrefined" and "raw" sugars, which come straight from the freshly harvested cane.

-• Sugar refineries produce the most widely available sweeteners in stores – such as granulated, brown, and confectioners sugar – which don't come directly from the sugarcane plant.
+• Sugar refineries, on the other hand, produce the most widely available sweeteners in stores – such as granulated, brown, and confectioners sugar.
+These don't come directly from the sugarcane plant.
 Instead, refineries use what is called a "crude raw sugar" (more on that later) as starting material.

 Which cane sugar is best?
 Compare refined, raw, and unrefined sugars.